 Lisp codes can be executed in the form of either a compiled code or using an interpreter.
 The programming structure used in Lisp is:

-- Atom which refers to the contagious string or numbers
+- The atom which refers to the contagious string or numbers

 - List which refers to the collection of atom sequence or other lists

-- String which refers to the group of character enclosed within the double-quotes
+- A string which refers to the group of character enclosed within the double-quotes

 7) What are the different data types used in Lisp?